Lassie: Elizabeth Gaskell short story

-When the bodies had been laid out on the stone floor, Lassie, a crossbred collie owned by the pub owner, found her way down amongst the bodies, and she began to lick the face of one of the victims, Able Seaman John Cowan.
-She stayed beside him for more than half an hour, nuzzling him and keeping him warm with her fur.
-To everyone's astonishment, Cowan eventually stirred.
-He was taken to hospital and went on to make a full recovery.
-He visited Lassie again when he returned to thank all who saved his life.

-When the officers heard the story of Lassie and what she did to rescue Cowan, they told it again and again to any reporter who would listen as it was inspirational and heart-warming.
-Hollywood got hold of the story, and so a star was born.

 Eric Knight short story and novel

 The fictional character of Lassie was created by English author Eric Knight in Lassie Come-Home, first published as a short story in The Saturday Evening Post in 1938 and later as a full-length novel in 1940.
 Set in the Depression-era England, the novel depicts the lengthy journey a rough collie makes to be reunited with her young Yorkshire master after her family is forced to sell her for money.

 Movies and television

 In 1943, the novel was adapted into a feature film, Lassie Come Home, by Metro-Goldwyn-Mayer (MGM) that starred Roddy McDowall and Elizabeth Taylor.
 The movie was a hit and enjoyed favorable critical response.
 MGM followed this with several additional films, including a sequel entitled Son of Lassie (1945), starring Peter Lawford and June Lockhart, and Courage of Lassie with Elizabeth Taylor.
 A radio series, Lassie Radio Show, was also created, airing until 1949.

-Between 1954-1973, the television series Lassie was broadcast, with Lassie initially residing on a farm with a young male master.
+Between 1954–1973, the television series Lassie was broadcast, with Lassie initially residing on a farm with a young male master.
 In the eleventh season, it changed to U.S. Forest Service rangers as her companions, then the collie was on her own for a season before ending the series with Lassie residing at a ranch for orphaned children.
-The long-running series was the recipient of two Emmy Awards before it was canceled in 1973.
+The series was the recipient of two Emmy Awards before it was canceled in 1973.
 Lassie won several PATSY Awards (an award for animal actors).
 A second series followed in the 1980s.
 In 1997, Canadian production company Cinar Inc. produced a new Lassie television series for the Animal Planet network in the U.S. and YTV in Canada.
 It ran until 1999.

 In 2005, a remake of the original Lassie Come Home movie was produced in the United Kingdom.
 Starring Peter O'Toole and Samantha Morton, Lassie was released in 2006.

+Additionally, two animated TV series featuring the canine were produced.
+The first was Lassie's Rescue Rangers, created by Filmation Associates, which aired on ABC from 1973 to 1975.
+Nearly four decades later, a new animated series titled The New Adventures of Lassie was co-produced by Superprod and Classic Media, in which Lassie was owned by the Parker family and lived in a national park.
+The series was primarily a traditionally animated (2D hand-drawn animated) TV series, though it also used some CGI animation.
+It was first seen in the United States starting in 2020 via the CBS All Access streaming service, then carried over to successor service Paramount+.